eduyl/Lineageos_patches/README.md

 # Exynos 5433 patches for LineageOS 20.0
 You must apply all of the patches in this repository in order for proper building and booting.

-Only validated to work on LineageOS 20.0 (as of Jan 2024)
+Only validated to work on LineageOS 20.0 (as of July 2024)

 Extract files to ~/patches-lineage-20.0.
 Copy apply.sh to the root of your lineage 20 sources.